NyerhovwoOnitcha/Containerization/README.md

 ```
 ![](./images/mysql-container%20down.png)

+## Now Containerize the TODO application.
+- Create a new branch of the containerization repo
+- Run both database and app on your laptop Docker Engine
+- Access the application from the browser

 #### Now write a Jenkinsfile that will simulate a Docker Build and a Docker
 Push to the registry